marwen-bh/marwen-bh.github.io/README.md

 > This theme is designed by Xiaoying Riley at [3rd Wave Media](http://themes.3rdwavemedia.com/).
 > Visit her [website](http://themes.3rdwavemedia.com/) for more themes.

-I have made this into a Jekyll Theme.
-Checkout the live demo [here](https://webjeda.com/online-cv/).

 <table>
   <tr>